 Fresh finds: Foodies travel far and wide to snag a jar of Phil’s Dills Gourmet Pickles.
 Head to the Catonsville market to taste the fermented favorites, which come in flavors such as Old Bay, ghost pepper, and fire garlic.
 730 Frederick Road, Catonsville, Saturdays through November 10 a.m.- 1:30 p.m.

 A stroll around this open-air festival—which features a killer view of the Domino Sugars sign towering over the sparkling harbor—is an ideal way to kick start the weekend.
 Head to the Baltimore Museum of Industry’s waterfront pavilion to catch live music performances, rotating artists, and activities for little ones.
-The festival will also be home to this summer’s B’Eat More Pie Fest contest, which will add a plethora of pies to the market’s offerings on May 27.
+This year, the market is celebrating its 10th anniversary with special programs throughout the season and a commemorative poster designed and printed on the historic presses in the museum.

-Fresh finds: Make a Saturday-morning ritual of collecting bright flowers, local salsas and kimchis, and meats from area farms.
+Fresh finds: Make a Saturday-morning ritual of collecting bright flowers, pickles, and meats from area farms.
 1415 Key Highway, Saturdays through November, 9 a.m.-1 p.m.

 This fan-favorite Saturday morning get-together in Waverly is one of the few markets that operates year-round, but it always welcomes a few new faces just in time for the spring season.
 Aside from requisite stops to Well Crafted Pizza and Hex Ferments, be sure to seek out new items including worldly dishes from B’more Tasteful, and mushrooms grown on the Eastern Shore from King Mushroom Farm.